G.O.A.T., Grand Slam, Ivanisevic, Jelena: 10 questions about Novak Djokovic

 Djokovic is Serbian.
 He often speaks about his pride to represent his country around the world.
 “Our country’s image has been really bad,” he explained in an interview for French newspaper L’Equipe in 2014.
 “So I try to best represent my country, give a positive image, show that we are proud and hospitable.”
 Djokovic regularly represents Serbia in international competitions.
 He won the Davis Cup in 2010 and the ATP Cup in 2020 for Serbia, as well as the Hopman Cup (2008, 2013).

-He has also competed at three Olympic Games and won a bronze medal in singles back at the 2008 Beijing Games.
+He has also competed at four Olympic Games and won a bronze medal in singles back at the 2008 Beijing Games.

 Who is Novak Djokovic’s wife?